pjox/portizs/content/post/hello.md

 Greetings!

-This is my personal website where you can find my personal information, and where I will post some projects and toughts about mathematics.
+This is my personal website where you can find my personal information, and where I will post some projects and thoughts about mathematics.